Project Introduction

 ### Log Naming and Format

-Log files are consistently named `[index] [log_type] YYYY-MM-DD HH:MM:SS.json`, containing sequence number, log type, and timestamp for easy chronological viewing of the entire session.
+Log files are uniformly named as `[index] [log_type] YYYY-MM-DD HH:MM:SS.json`, including a serial number, log type, and timestamp, making it convenient to view the entire session in chronological order.

 ## Architecture Design